kwdunaway/WGBS_Tools/README.md

 - [Bedtools2](https://github.com/arq5x/bedtools2)
 - [SRA Toolkit](http://www.ncbi.nlm.nih.gov/books/NBK158900/)

-Also, the following python packages:
+Also, the following python packages will be installed if not already:

 - click
 - pybedtools